Rohith1905/impetus24/README.md

    - Allows monitoring of academic progress over time.

 - **Attendance Management**
-   - Enables logging of attendance for classes.
+   - Varun can view his attendance data for classes.
    - Tracks overall attendance percentage for each course.
    - Helps Varun stay accountable and meet attendance requirements set by UVCE.